-- > 152 States Parties now no longer hold stockpiled anti-personnel mines. - > Together the States Parties have destroyed almost 44 million mines.
+- > 153 States Parties now no longer hold stockpiled anti-personnel mines. - > Together the States Parties have destroyed more than 44.5 million mines.

-- > 4 States Parties are still in the process of destroying their stockpiled anti-personnel mines. - > Combined, these 4 States Parties must destroy several million mines. - > Destroying a particular type of mine the Soviet-era "PFM-1" mine is extremely hazardous and poses serious technical difficulties.
+- > 4 States Parties are still in the process of destroying their stockpiled antipersonnel mines. - > Combined, these 4 States Parties must destroy more than 10.2 million mines. - > Destroying a particular type of mine the Soviet-era "PFM-1" mine is extremely hazardous and poses serious technical difficulties.